Reversing the Lens: Using Explainable AI to Understand Human Expertise: Results

 \subsection{Consistent Communities in Graphs across levels of experience}

 Figure \ref{fig:three_groups_whole_networks} displays the graphs for three groups of operators, where the nodes are colored according to the communities detected by the Louvain algorithm and verified using spectral clustering.
-For all three groups, modularity values of the partitions are well above 0.30, suggesting strong partitions.
+Modularity values for the three groups (0.367, 0.349, and 0.313, respectively) are all above 0.30, indicating strong partitions.
 Importantly, the three groups demonstrate remarkable similarities in categorizing the subtasks into communities.
 We find exactly three communities in the networks for all groups.
 These communities are also largely similar, with only one or two subtasks being classified differently across groups (e.g., Parameter 0 for the experts and Parameters 3 \& 4 for the intermediates).
 Upon consulting with domain experts, we learned that the community denoted in green consists of parameters related to beam transport and steering, the purple community corresponds to parameters that affect beam energy and compression, and the pink set consists of all other parameters.

 The strong partitions indicate that humans divide the complex task into parts of manageable complexity.
 The similarities of communities demonstrated by the groups are quite striking, considering the extremely large number of possible partitions ($\approx 5.45 \times 10^{20}$).
 These similarities strongly suggest that operators at all stages of expertise can effectively recognize and categorize parameters into similar groups.
 Therefore, any differences in tuning performance with expertise are unlikely to stem from improvements in categorizing different parameters into communities.